DBOS Methods & Variables

 CreateSchedule

-Create a new schedule for a registered workflow.
+Create a new schedule.
 Fails if a schedule with the same name already exists.
 The reconciler loop picks the new schedule up on its next tick and installs it in the cron scheduler.

 Parameters: